ThorstenBr/A2DVI-Firmware/README.md

 ![Config Utility](images/A2DVI_Config.jpg)

 ## Machine Type
-The A2DVI firmware tries to auto-detect your machine type - and adjusts various features and register sets according to your machine.
+The A2DVI firmware tries to auto-detect your machine type - and adjusts various features and register sets accordingly.

-You can also set the machine type manually.
+This also automatically adjusts the character set, if the current selection does not match the machine (with firmware >= v1.1):

+* When an Apple IIe is detected, but an Apple II font is selected, it switches to "Apple IIe US character set".
+* When an Apple II is detected, but an Apple IIe font is selected, it switches to "Apple II+ US character set".

+If you do not want the automatic font switching (i.e. you want to use an Apple II font on the IIe), then disable the auto-detection by setting a *fixed* machine type.

 If your A2DVI is installed in a specific/fixed machine, it's recommended to set the configuration to a fixed type.

 ## Rendering Options
 * **Monochrome Mode**: configures the display of monochrom video modes.
 Selects display as black & white, green or amber (the most popular 1980s CRT types).